Summation formulae for quadrics: Introduction

 \end{thm} The sums over $\xi$ are in general infinite, but they are easily seen to be absolutely convergent by lemmas \ref{lem:conv} and \ref{lem:unr:conv} below.
 In general, the $i$th summand on the left and right are not equal.

-Let us call the terms other than the sum over $X^{\circ}_\ell(F)$ in Theorem \ref{thm:main} \textbf{boundary terms.} The key novelty in Theorem \ref{thm:main} is that it is valid under no restrictions on the test functions involved and the boundary terms are explicit and evidently geometric in nature.
+The key novelty in Theorem \ref{thm:main} is that it is valid under no restrictions on the test functions involved and all expressions are explicit and evidently geometric in nature.
+Poisson summation formulae for $X_\ell$ and other special classes of varieties exist in the literature; we comment on this in the next paragraph.
+However Theorem \ref{thm:main} is the first instance of a Poisson summation formula for a singular variety in which every term has a manifestly geometric interpretation.
+We should point out though that two years after the current paper was submitted, the paper \cite{GurK:Auto} was written.
+In it, the authors use the structure of the minimal representation to prove a Poisson summation formula very similar to Theorem \ref{thm:main} in the function field case.
+They also obtain analogous results for minimal representations on the exceptional groups of type $E_n.$

 If $V_\ell$ is a split quadratic space and we place additional assumptions on $f$ then the theorem is a consequence of more general work of Braverman and Kazhdan \cite{BK:normalized}.
-Their work was generalized to arbitrary test functions $f$ in \cite{Choie:Getz}, but the boundary terms were given inexplicitly in terms of residues of Eisenstein series.
+Their work was generalized to arbitrary test functions $f$ in \cite{Choie:Getz}, but several terms were given inexplicitly in terms of residues of Eisenstein series.
 Related formulae are also established for arbitrary quadratic spaces in \cite{GetzQuad} and in a special case related to Rankin-Selberg products on $\GL_2$ in \cite{Getz:RSMonoid}.
+The relationship between Eisenstein series and the $V_0=\{0\}$ case of Theorem \ref{thm:main} will be made precise in \cite{Hsu:Companion}.

-The interest in general test functions and boundary terms is not academic.
-Restricting test functions restricts the information one can extract from automorphic representations.
-In more detail, it is expected, and can be verified in some cases, that the boundary terms correspond to poles of appropriate $L$-functions.
+The interest in general test functions stems from the fact that restrictions on test functions limit the information one can extract from the formula.
+In more detail, it is expected, and can be verified in some cases, that the terms not corresponding to the open orbit under a suitable group action correspond to poles of appropriate $L$-functions.
 Hence choosing test functions that eliminate these contributions hides information about the poles of $L$-functions.

 Theorem \ref{thm:main} is very closely related to the circle method for quadratic forms and we feel that it will be useful for questions in analytic number theory.
 To make the relationship transparent we discuss the special case where $F=\QQ$ in \S \ref{sec:circle:method} below.
-Interestingly, in analytic number theory it is often only the most degenerate boundary terms that are studied.
+Interestingly, in analytic number theory it is often only the most degenerate terms that are studied.